Media project help

 If you are coming to Walter Library to watch a video for class it has likely been put on reserve for your class.
 These videos are located at the basement level Reserves & Circulation Desk at Walter Library (across from the Wise Owl Cafe, map).
 There you can check out the video for a short-term loan (usually 3 hours) and watch it in the SMART Learning Commons.
 We have individual viewing stations (headphones can be checked out at any of the desks).
 If you want to watch as a group you can request our Media Viewing Room (located in the SMART Learning Commons).

 You can look up videos in the online catalog on any computer, including a public kiosk at the SMART Walter location, or you can ask staff for assistance.
 Online you can browse by genre.
 Additionally, most of our videos are on shelves that are browse-able in the Walter SMART Learning Commons.
 However, if the catalog says it is in the Desk Collection or Closed Stacks our staff will have to retrieve the item for you.
-All materials are available for 3 day loan (or classroom booking).
+All materials are available for 7 day loan (or classroom booking).
 You must have your U-Card to check out videos.
-Please take your selected items to the Reference/Circulation Desk on the 2nd floor of Walter Library for check out.

 For more information visit our collections page.